 Restores the analyzer to a specified status.
 This may change all parameters related to the sweep, the measurement function and the system.

-- Press System → Reset → Preset Type to select Factory or User. - Press Preset to load Factory or User-defined settings.
+- Press System → Reset → Preset Type to select Factory or User. - Press Preset to load Factory settings (except for items marked with "") listed in the following table or User-defined settings.